bitrix24/b24restdocs/api-reference/catalog/enum/catalog-enum-get-store-document-types.md

 catalog.enum.getStoreDocumentTypes()
 ```

-This method returns the types of warehouse accounting documents available for REST.
+This method returns the types of inventory management documents available for REST.

 Currently, the following types are available:
-- `A` – Goods arrival at the warehouse;
+- `A` – Stock receipt of goods;
-- `S` – Goods receipt;
+- `S` – Stock adjustment of goods;
-- `M` – Transfer of goods between warehouses;
+- `M` – Transfer of goods between inventories;
-- `R` – Goods return;
+- `R` – Return of goods;
-- `D` – Goods write-off.
+- `D` – Write-off of goods.

 ## Parameters